source-cooperative/source.coop/README.md

 npm run dev
 ```

-You can now access the service at [http://localhost:3000](http://localhost:3000)
+You can now access the service at [http://localhost:3000](http://localhost:3000).
+Now, make sure that you have the [Source Cooperative Data Proxy](https://github.com/source-cooperative/data.source.coop) running locally as well.

 ### Resetting the Database